WiktorGrzankowski/SO-processor-simulation/README.md

 # SO-processor-simulation

 This is my second program written in assembly for Operating Systems course at the University of Warsaw.
-It simulates the work of a SO processor, below is the entire content of the task (in Polish).
+It simulates the work of a SO processor, below is the entire content of the task (in Polish). so_emulator_example.c was provided by my University as a test example.

 Emulator procesora SO